iHenryKwok/iHenryKwok.github.io/README.md

 I am a third-year undergraduate student from Zhejiang University.
 My research interests include machine learning, computer vision and natural language processing.

 I come from Ocean College and major in Ocean Engineering and Technology.
 Meanwhile, I am interested in Computer Science and AI.
 Therefore, in addition to my major courses, I have taken many core courses from the College of Computer Science (as detailed on my transcript) and actively participated in AI-related research projects.
-I am currently looking for a research internship in the field of machine learning.
+I am currently seeking PhD/MPhil opportunities in the field of deep learning.

 ## Research Experiences

-***2023.02 - present	Robust Sentence-Level Evaluation***
+***2023.06 - present	video editing***

 ......

+***2023.02 - 2023.04	Robust Sentence-Level Evaluation***

+under review

 ***2022.07 - 2023.03	Underwater Overlapping Fish Detection Study (ZJU SRTP)***